Dabea/Dabea/README.md

 Design Prerequisites for the resume project
 ***Goal***

 The Goal of the project is to design a simple web version of my resume to show off basic HTML CSS and JavaScript knowledge With a goal in mind that the information should be easily readable

 ***Technology and Libraries ***

 This will be written HTML CSS3 and JavaScript
-    The project will include JQuery
+    + The project will include JQuery
-    The project will can include Bootstrap
+    + The project will can include Bootstrap but may be change to Angular 1.x (1.3 or above will be used likely 1.5.8 Current version) biased on complexity of features that will added
-        but may be change to Angular 1.x (1.3 or above will be used likely 1.5.8 Current version) biased on complexity of features that will added Animate.css might be a good candidate for the project
+    + Animate.css might be a good candidate for the project

 Basic idea and layout
-   The page will looks like a regular resume with an edit button to enable editing of all the fields.
+   +The page will looks like a regular resume with an edit button to enable editing of all the fields.

 Deliverables
 will be a zipped file with the libraries and asset included.